1996 Monaco Grand Prix: Qualifying classification

+Warm up

 Olivier Panis was fastest in the warm-up.
 Jacques Villeneuve was 18th after running a wet-setup in preparation for the expected rain.
-Between the warm-up session and the race, heavy rain fell at the circuit, and an additional 15-minute session was added to allow the drivers to get used to the changed conditions as it was the first time rain had fallen over the race weekend.
+Between the warm-up session and the race, heavy rain fell at the circuit, and an additional 15-minute session was added to allow the drivers to get used to the changed conditions.
+It was the first time rain had fallen over the race weekend.
 The session took place at 13:15 CEST (GMT +2).
 Several drivers went off during the session, including Pedro Lamy, Pedro Diniz and Giancarlo Fisichella, but all continued.
-The only two drivers to escape with damage were Mika Häkkinen and Andrea Montermini.
+Mika Häkkinen and Andrea Montermini both damaged their cars.
+The damage that Montermini's caused his car, crashing coming out of the tunnel, prevented him from taking the start, due to the team lacking spare components.
 Jean Alesi suffered a puncture at the end of the session, but was able to return to the pitlane.
 Several drivers opted to skip the session.
 The Footwork team chose not to participate as they did not have any spare parts, and any crash would have marked the end of their weekend.
 Häkkinen was fastest, setting his time before his crash, with Alesi, Rubens Barrichello and Johnny Herbert behind.
 The two Williams cars were 7th and 8th, Villeneuve ahead of Damon Hill with Schumacher behind them in 9th.

+Race

 The race started at 14:30 CEST.
-During the warm-up session, Montermini crashed his Forti coming out of the tunnel, and the team's lack of a spare car meant the Italian was unable to start, leaving 21 cars on the grid.
-Hill overtook Schumacher into Sainte-Dévote, while further back, Jos Verstappen, who had opted to start the race on slicks, slid straight into the wall.
-The two Minardis were then eliminated when they tangled coming out of the first corner.
+At the start, Hill overtook Schumacher into Sainte-Dévote, while further back Jos Verstappen slid straight into the wall, having opted to start the race on slicks.
+The two Minardis of Pedro Lamy and Giancarlo Fisichella were then eliminated when they tangled coming out of the first corner.
 Hill began to pull away while polesitter Schumacher lost control coming out of Lower Mirabeau and hit the wall.
 Coming into the Rascasse, Barrichello spun and retired.
-After five laps, there were only 13 cars remaining as Ukyo Katayama (accident), Ricardo Rosset (accident) and Diniz (transmission) retired.
-A significant gap began to open between the leaders and Eddie Irvine in fourth.
-A queue of eight cars formed behind the slow Ferrari.
-Berger retired from third place on the 10th lap with gearbox trouble leaving 12 cars, while Heinz-Harald Frentzen damaged his front wing trying to pass Irvine, dropping to second last, ahead of Luca Badoer.
+After five laps, there were 13 cars remaining as Ukyo Katayama (accident), Ricardo Rosset (accident) and Diniz (transmission) also retired.
+A significant gap began to open between the leaders and Eddie Irvine in fourth with a queue of eight cars forming behind him.
+Berger retired from third place on the 10th lap with gearbox trouble leaving 12 cars, while Heinz-Harald Frentzen damaged his front wing trying to pass Irvine, dropping to second to last position, ahead of Luca Badoer.